-A floor plan is a visual of a room or building scaled and viewed from above.
+A floor plan is a scaled diagram of a room or building viewed from above.
 The floor plan may depict an entire building, one floor of a building, or a single room.
 It may also include measurements, furniture, appliances, or anything else necessary to the purpose of the plan.

-Floor plans are used to help design furniture layout, wiring systems, and much more.
-They're also a useful tool for real estate agents and leasing companies in helping sell or rent out a space.
+Floor plans are useful to help design furniture layout, wiring systems, and much more.
+They're also a valuable tool for real estate agents and leasing companies in helping sell or rent out a space.